6 DAYS FROM $1,399

 If you choose to forego today’s Pest tour, as an alternative you can join your Concierge for a sensory experience like none other: a visit to the Central Market Hall, Budapest’s oldest and largest indoor market.
 Dedicated to all things culinary, it has a lively fish market and pickled vegetable stalls in the basement; a ground floor for produce, baked goods, meats, cheeses, candies, spices, and spirits; and an upper level lined with eateries and souvenir shops.
 Eye-popping displays, heavenly aromas, the sounds of hawkers and sizzling grills, the feel of being immersed in daily life, and of course, the mouthwatering tastes, will leave you quite satisfied.

-The afternoon is free for you to explore on your own, borrow one of the 20 bikes on board to cycle around Budapest.
+The afternoon is free for you to explore on your own, or join fellow travelers on a guided bicycle ride.

 Back on the ship this evening, a folk music and dance show rings in your eastern European journey in style.